-- Specific recommendations on the playing or canceling of contests are ≻ no longer contained in the guidance document. - ≻ Member schools are expected to review and consider existing guidance from both the CDC and KDPH in their local decision-making process. - Whether using the CDC incidence parameters (100 cases per 100,000 $\triangleright$ in a 28-day window) or the KDPH incidence parameters (25 cases per 100,000 in a seven-day period), member schools should be aware of the current status of both the host school and any traveling school. - Consideration of incidence rates should be mindful that while these > rates represent only one statistic, the rates are an indicator of community levels, and other layers of mitigation may be necessary, such as attendance. - Where feasible, practical and manageable, member schools should ≻ make all reasonable efforts to accommodate competing schools by rescheduling a contest. - All decisions should be made just as you would want to be made $\triangleright$ about your team if it was the Monday before the state basketball or football championships as all of the participants and coaches have sacrificed immensely, and it is all of our roles to ensure that we have explored every alternative. - ≻ All schools must also guard against making decisions that could be such as to make an unfair competitive difference over situations in which adaptation is not only possible but the best course of action for students. - Current (August 6, 2021) from both groups clearly recommends the $\geq$ consideration of postponement of large gatherings, particularly indoor gatherings, but this situation should be monitored and a layered approach considered in making final decisions; - ≻ Ultimately, unless there is federal or state guidance or regulation to the contrary, all local decision-making should be guided by: - Community-level immunity status (totals available at links in this ⊳ document); - Community-level transmission including vaccine distribution ⊳ statistics if desired at the local level; - $\triangleright$ State law and applicable regulation; - ⊳ Current Incidence Rate and Hospitalization statistics; - Local public health authorities; ⊳ - All other data available for consideration. $\geq$
+- > Specific recommendations on the playing or canceling of contests are no longer contained in the guidance document. - Member schools are expected to review and consider existing guidance from both the CDC and KDPH in their local decision-making process. - Member schools should be aware of the current status of both the host school and any traveling school. - Where feasible, practical and manageable, member schools should make all reasonable efforts to accommodate competing schools by rescheduling a contest. - > All decisions should be made just as you would want to be made about your team if it was the Monday before the state basketball or football championships as all of the participants and coaches have sacrificed immensely, and it is all of our roles to ensure that we have explored every alternative. - All schools must also guard against making decisions that could be such as to make an unfair competitive difference over situations in which adaptation is not only possible but the best course of action for students. - > Ultimately, unless there is federal or state guidance or regulation to the contrary, all local decision-making should be guided by: - Community-level immunity status (totals available at links in this document); - Community-level transmission including vaccine distribution statistics if desired at the local level; - State law and applicable regulation; - Current Incidence Rate and Hospitalization statistics; - Local public health authorities; - > All other data available for consideration.

-- In the case of multiple consecutive games, consideration should be given to the need for egress of fans and participants and potential cleaning of common facilities and restrooms as well as ingress of the teams for the next game.
-(RECOMMENDED) - ≻ It is recommended that the minimum between starting times for team sports 2021-22 be: (RECOMMENDED) - Cross Country 1 hour between sessions if separate ≻ sessions/divisions are being held - Field Hockey and Volleyball 2 hours - Soccer and Basketball (full length) 2 hours and a half $\triangleright$ - Football, Baseball and Softball 3 hours ⊳ - $\triangleright$ Individual sports and sport activities should have separate sessions between changing groups of competitors where possible to allow for egress of fans and participants and potential cleaning of common facilities and restrooms as well as ingress of the teams for the next session.
+- > In the case of multiple consecutive games, consideration should be given to the need for egress of fans and participants and potential cleaning of common facilities and restrooms as well as ingress of the teams for the next game. - ▶ It is recommended that the minimum between starting times for team sports 2022-23 be: - Cross Country 1 hour between sessions if separate sessions/divisions are being held - > Field Hockey and Volleyball 2 hours - ➤ Soccer and Basketball (full length) 2 hours and a half - ➤ Football, Baseball and Softball 3 hours - > Individual sports and sport activities should have separate sessions between changing groups of competitors where possible to allow for egress of fans and participants and potential cleaning of common facilities and restrooms as well as ingress of the teams for the next session.